-The Right Honourable Errol Barrow – a national hero and the first Prime Minister of Barbados – is survived by a long list of accomplishments including the independence of a nation.
+The Right Honourable Errol Barrow – a national hero and the first Prime Minister of Barbados – is survived by a long list of accomplishments, including a nation’s independence.

-Founder of the Democratic Labour Party (DLP) in 1955, Barrow occupied the position of Premier of the Government of Barbados from December 8th, 1961 until November 18th, 1966.
+Founder of the Democratic Labour Party (DLP) in 1955, Barrow occupied Premier of the Government of Barbados from December 8th, 1961 until November 18th, 1966.

 The first Prime Minister of Barbados is a National Hero – Errol Walton Barrow.

 Under Barrow, the DLP brought Barbados to Independence in 1966.
 The Constitution was ratified on the 30th of November that same year.

 Barrow continued to head the newly independent country under the title of Prime Minister.
 The first Prime Minister of Barbados, Barrow, secured another landslide victory in 1971 holding the post until September 1976.

 Barrow was an enigmatic leader.
 Born in St. Lucy’s parish, Barrow hailed from a family of political and social activists.

 Errol Barrow’s father, an Anglican priest, was removed from his posting on the island of St. Croix for his controversial sermons preaching against racism and social stratification.
 His uncle, Dr. Charles Duncan O’Neal, was the founder of the Democratic League of Barbados and one of the island’s 10 National Heroes.